 While every effort is made to ensure the accuracy of the information in this catalog, Mars Hill Graduate School (hereafter referred to as MHGS) has the right to make changes at any time without prior notice.
+The Registrar, in conjunction with other appropriate staff and faculty, is responsible for the annual updating and revision of the catalog.
+The Board of Directors has final authority for approval of the catalog and approves changes annually.

 The catalog is for purposes of information and does not constitute the irrevocable terms of a contract between the graduate school and current or prospective students.
 There are established procedures for making changes, procedures that protect the graduate school's integrity and the individual student's interest and welfare.
 A curriculum or graduation requirement, when altered, is not made retroactive unless the alteration is to the student's advantage and can be accommodated within the span of years normally required for graduation.
+If a student drops out of MHGS or becomes inactive and later returns, he/she falls under the jurisdiction of the policies and procedures of the catalog in effect at the time of return.